 Oklahoma teachers strike for higher pay, education funding

-Oklahoma’s two largest school districts have reached the ninth consecutive day of teacher strikes as educators try to get lawmakers to provide more money for salaries and classroom needs.
+After nine days, the Oklahoma teacher walkout, with educators demanding more money for salaries and classroom needs, came to an end Thursday.

-While some smaller school districts have resumed classes, Oklahoma City Public Schools and Tulsa Public Schools remained shuttered on Thursday.
+Instead of continuing to strike, the largest teachers union called for its members to shift focus to electing educators in November who are more in-line with their demands.

-Oklahoma’s Republican governor has already signed legislation to increase teacher salaries in the state, but the union said it’s not enough.
+Oklahoma’s Republican governor has already signed legislation to increase teacher salaries in the state, but the union said it was not enough.

 The average teacher starting salary for the 2016-2017 school year was $38,617, according to the National Education Association.
 In comparison, the average starting salaries for teachers in Oklahoma that same year was $31,919.